Quick & Easy Spicy Crab Sushi Bake Cupcakes

-You only need a few basic ingredients to get started—sushi rice, Japanese mayo, and imitation crab (or real crab if you’re going fancy).
-For the spicy crab mix, I usually combine Sriracha and crab meat, just like I would in a spicy Kani salad.
-Top that with furikake, tobiko, and a base of crispy nori sheets or toasted nori cups and you’ve got yourself a seriously bold-flavored snack.
-I love how easy these are to batch—plus, cleanup is a breeze.
+You only need a few basics to start: sushi rice, Japanese mayo, and crab (real or imitation).
+For the spicy crab mix, I blend Sriracha and crab meat, like in a spicy Kani salad.
+Then I top it with furikake, tobiko, and crispy nori sheets or cups.
+The flavor is bold and rich.
+Plus, cleanup is fast!

 ❤️More Recipes You’ll Love : Vietnamese Winter Melon Soup (Canh Bí Sườn)